 From January 2019 there are eight NSQHS standards that were developed following consultation with a wide range of stakeholders including health professionals and patients.
 The standards aim to improve the quality of health service provisions and protect the public from harm.

 The incorporation of the National Standards into the existing Regulatory Regime is facilitated in three ways.
 The terms of the Standards are generally parallel with the NSW regulatory regime and licensing standards so that they are covered by existing NSW regulatory systems, as a condition of their licence each facility is required to engage with the National Accreditation Scheme and the Ministry of Health receives data on the outcomes of the accreditation processes enabling the Ministry to respond to emerging issues and oversee compliance.

 More information about the NSQHS Standards and the Australian Commission on Safety and Quality in Health Care (ACSQHC) is available.
-Further information is also available about the NSW Regulatory Oversight of Accreditation in Private Hospitals [PDF].

 Review of decisions

 Under the Private Health Facilities Act 2007 Part 2 Division 5 an applicant who is dissatisfied with the Secretary, NSW Health's decision to refuse an application, or determination in relation to the class of facility, the number of patients at a facility or an amendment to a licence can apply to the Minister for a review of the decision.
 The application must be made within 30 days of the decision and be in a form approved by the Minister.
 On receipt of an application for review the Minister will establish a Committee of Review.